vsubramaniam851/rnn_scaling/README.md

 The main current commands to run are under `pretrain.sh`.
 You can just run this shell script and it should start automatically.
 These commands will all use DDP to run everything across 2 GPUs.
 But, the code isn't very fast even so I think you'll want to use as many as you can.
 You can modify the number of GPUs to all the GPUs -- I have no idea how many there will be -- but make sure to divide the global batch size -- 256 -- by the number of GPUs.
 So with 4 GPUs, `--batch_size` should be set to 64.

 The first time the code is run, it will reload the dataset for OpenWebText, chunk the data, and save this as .arrow files to disk.
-Afterwards, it won't do this again unless you specify.
+Afterwards, it won't do this again unless you specify using `--reload_dataset` Run this flag if you change the context length or need to change anything about the data.

 If any argument in `pretrain.sh` doesn't make sense, let me know.